Frontier Culture Museum: West Africa

 The West African site at the Frontier Culture Museum of Virginia demonstrates a single familial compound of an 18th-century Igbo family, which is situated in modern-day Nigeria.
 At present the exhibit is currently under renovation and temporary structures have been put in place for daily life programming.
 Traditionally the Igbo compound is rectangular in shape and enclosed by a strong wall, the compound at the Frontier Culture Museum encloses an Obi (the central building), houses for two of the wives, a house for the son, a pavilion, and a small kitchen area.

 Around 40% of enslaved individuals who came to the Valley of Virginia were originally from the Igbo tribe.
 This percentage is the highest of any other ethnic group that was removed from their native homelands and brought to the American colonies in bondage.
 With them, enslaved individuals brought traditions and customs, items like the modern-day banjo are descended from musical instruments used in West Africa.

 England

-The English Farmhouse was relocated to the Frontier Culture Museum of Virginia in the 1990s.
+The English farmhouse was relocated to the Frontier Culture Museum of Virginia in the 1990s.
 The timber-frame building was built by an English yeoman farmer in the 17th century.
 The interpretation of the English house focuses on the 1650s, when immigration from England to the colonies was near its height.
-The house was brought from county Worcestershire in the western region of England near the town of Hartlebury.
+The house was brought from county Worcestershire in the western region of England near the village of Hartlebury.

 Yeoman famers owned their land, but did not receive enough, if any, income from renting it out to be considered part of the gentry.
 Oftentimes the eldest son would inherit the entirety of the land, leaving any younger sons to find alternative means of income.
 This would include the sons relocating to British Colonial America in search of lands of their own.